-More images from this project can be seen at www.photoeye.com/laurietumer
+More images from this project can be seen at: www.photoeye.com/laurietumer

 The piece “Writing on the Wall” is held in the in the Governor’s Gallery permanent collection in Santa Fe, New Mexico along with images by other participants from The Galisteo Photographer’s Project.
 “Writing on the Wall” shows a series of graphs on the wall in my garden of the economic downturn in 2008 and its relationship to oil drilling issues.
 Several of the images in this small series have been published in Robert Hirsch’s book Exploring Color Photography.
 My interest in graffiti led me to teach the course The History of Graffifi: from Gylph to Graff at Santa Fe Community.
-The project became the seed for my next project: Night Writer.
+And the project became the seed for my next series: Night Writer.
 My essay in the Night Writer book has references to this NIMBY Motherfrackers series.

 This series, that began in 2009, was completed with the publishing of the monograph Night Writer in 2016.
-Individual images available upon request: firstname.lastname@example.org

 Night Writer All Torn Up

 While the pictures in the series Night Writer were taken during and after the historic 2008 U.S. election cycle where there was great hope in the midst of an economic crisis, Night Writer All Torn Up was in response to the ghastly 2016 U.S. election cycle that paralleled the worsening of symptoms from multiple sclerosis.
 The source material for these colleges comes literally from tearing up my Night Writer book.
-The titles of the pieces reflect my dismay by regressive politics and a grim political and personal future with titles such as: “No Cocktail Too Strong”; “Spine”; “Gut Feeling”; “Feet to the Fire; “Ripe Words.”
+The titles of the pieces reflect my dismay by regressive politics and uncertain political and personal future with titles such as: “No Cocktail Too Strong”; “Spine”; “Gut Feeling”; “Feet to the Fire; “Ripe Words.”

 This series began in 2016.
 The collages are photographed and printed in small editions of various sizes.
 For additional information, please contact: firstname.lastname@example.org